fotoetienne/jayspalding/cv.md

  - 5 years working with troubled or delinquent teenagers and their families (three years full­time, two years part­time)
  - 10 years director of CBI counseling Center (14 years altogether at CBI)
  - 19 years in hospital group therapy (three to six groups per week)
- - Teaching: college­level courses taught at the CBI Counseling Center, and at Covenant College: Psychotherapies; Group Therapy; Trauma: Its Effects and Treatment; Adolescent Problems; Aging: Normal and Pathological Changes, Physical, Social, and Psychological Struggles
+ - Teaching: college level courses taught at the CBI Counseling Center, and at Covenant College: Psychotherapies; Group Therapy; Trauma: Its Effects and Treatment; Adolescent Problems; Aging: Normal and Pathological Changes, Physical, Social, and Psychological Struggles

 ## Therapeutic Modalities and Client Issues ##